diogob/postgres-websockets/README.md

 ```bash
 source sample-env && ~/.cabal/bin/postgres-websockets
 ```
-After running the above command, open your browser on http://localhost:3000 to see an example of usage.
+Open your browser on http://localhost:3000 to see an example of usage.

 ### Runtime configuration

 The sample config file provided in the [sample-env](https://github.com/diogob/postgres-websockets/tree/master/sample-env) file has a jwt secret just for testing and is used in the [sample client]((https://github.com/diogob/postgres-websockets/tree/master/client-example)).

-## Opening connections

-To open a websocket connection to the server, there are two possible request formats:

-1. Requesting a channel and giving a token
+## Opening a connection to one channel with a token

 When you request access to a channel called `chat` the address of the websockets will look like:
 ```